The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Trace of the Limiting Operator

 where we also used that

-together with the fact that singular values (and therefore the $q$-norm) are invariant under Hermitian conjugation.\footnote{Note that for any $A \in \SN_q$ we can write $\|A\|_q=(\sum_i \sqrt{\lambda_i}^q)^{1/q}$ where the $\lambda_i$ are the eigenvalues of $A^*A$ (note that since $A$ is compact, there are countably many).
-Moreover, for any eigenvector $\psi$ of $A^*A$ corresponding to a non-zero eigenvalue, the vector $A\psi$ is an eigenvector of $AA^*$ with the same eigenvalue, so we see that $\|A^*\|_q\leq\|A\|_q$ (as $\psi$ might lie in the kernel of $A$).
-Then, symmetry yields the equality.}
+together with the fact that singular values (and therefore the $q$-norm) are invariant under Hermitian conjugation.\footnote{Note that for any~$A \in \SN_q$ we can write~$\|A\|_q=(\sum_i \sqrt{\lambda_i}^q)^{1/q}$ where the~$\lambda_i$ are the eigenvalues of~$A^*A$ (note that since~$A$ is compact, there are countably many).
+Moreover, for any eigenvector~$\psi$ of~$A^*A$ corresponding to a non-zero eigenvalue, the vector~$A\psi$ is an eigenvector of~$AA^*$ with the same eigenvalue, so we see that~$\|A^*\|_q\leq\|A\|_q$ (as~$\psi$ might lie in the kernel of~$A$).
+Then, symmetry yields the equality.} Moreover, using Remark~\ref{Rem:XiTrans} together with Corollary~\ref{Cor4.7} we conclude that for any~$j\in \Z_{\leq 0}$: